Hendrix-CS/csci151/labs/adventure.md

 ### LEVEL 3: ADVANCED

-In order to earn more points on the project, you should implement all the Advanced features *in addition to* at least one Expert feature.
+To complete the lab, you should implement all the Advanced features *in addition to* at least one Expert feature.

 #### 3.1 Look Command